Our Lab.

 Mabelle Kretchner

 I am a PhD student supervised by Eran Halperin, Julia Elad-Strenger and Sivan Hirsch-Hoefler.
 I received my undergraduate degree in Psychology and my MA in Social Psychology and intergroup relations from Reichman University.
-My main areas of interest are intergroup relations and conflicts.
-In particular, I am interested in the underlying psychological processes (emotions, motivations and cognitions) of these intergroup tensions.
-My current research focuses on the emotional underpinning of the political divide, also known as "Affective Polarization".
-I am also part of the "Motivated Helplessness" project, along with Dr. Uri Lifshin and Prof. Mario Mikulincer examining the psychological protective function of perceived helplessness in handling threats.
+My current research focuses on the emotional underpinning of the political divide, also known as "Affective Polarization" using this knowledge to develop tailored emotional based intervention to combat Affective Polarization and it negative consequences to societies and democracies.
+I am also part of the international MORES project studies how moral emotions, especially positive ones, contribute to the stabilisation of political identities, and how they, negative ones, trigger division and polarization.

 Leah Bloy